 Is Makhana good for health?

-Makhana/Fox nuts are great snack food for diabetics and heart patients as they contain good fat and have a low quantity of saturated fats.
+Makhana/Fox nuts are great snack foods for diabetics and heart patients as they contain good fat and low saturated fats.
 These properties make makhanas a good weight-loss food.

 Ingredients for Jaggery Caramel Makhana